TansimJ/TIS-Assignments/README.md

 # TIS-Assignments

-_This contains the reflections on all the assignments and tasks in the Technology and Information System course._
+_This contains reflections on all the assignments and tasks in the Technology and Information System course._

 Assignment 1 : Poster on Industry Talk 1